mxeng/mcp-docs/input.md

 #### Wiring a switch
 A switch needs to be wired so that it is in a defined state when it is pressed and also when it is not pressed.
-Usually either a pull up or pull down resistor is used for this task.
+Usually either a pull up or pull down resistor is used for this task as seen in the schematic below.

+![./schematics/input_and_adc.svg]

 ```c
 REGISTER = 0xFF; //all high
 REGISTER = 0xF0; //upper nibble high, lower nibble low